metadevadm - update metadevice information

 # metadevadm -u /dev/dsk/c2t3d0

-The following example uses the –n option, which means that the command is emulated, but does not take effect.
-Note that when the –v option is used with –u, –v has no effect (verbose is the default).
+The following example uses the –n option.
+The command is emulated, but does not take effect.

 In the following example, all device names are valid.